dzengggg/StolenBikesInUCSB/README.md

 We will also be using plyr and dplyer packages on R to help clean and analyze the data.

 ## Analysis

+## Progess as of May 24th
+Code for organizing our data set has been finalized (Cred to Eri and Daniel).
+Goal by next week is to work our way through all the categories, before finally being able to do visualizations and whatnot.